-SupplyChainDive recently published an interesting collection of articles that examine the challenges of “Last-Mile Fulfilment”.
+SupplyChainDive recently published an impressive collection of articles that examine the challenges of “Last-Mile Fulfilment.”

-And rather than simply posting each article, the editors packaged them into one interactive infographic called “Perfecting the last mile”.
+Rather than merely posting each article, the editors packaged them into one interactive infographic called “Perfecting the last mile”.

-If I was asked to contribute to this series, I would dedicate a separate section highlighting the importance of upstream visibility in perfecting the last mile.
-A survey of 100 top logistics IT providers conducted by Inbound Logistics revealed that seventy-two percent of shippers cited visibility as their most critical challenge.
+If I were asked to contribute to this series, I would dedicate a separate section highlighting the importance of upstream visibility in perfecting the last mile.
+A survey of 100 top logistics IT providers conducted by Inbound Logistics revealed that 72 percent of shippers cited visibility as their most critical challenge.

 |Top 100 Logistics IT Providers & Market Research Survey - Inbound Logistics|

-The last article of the ‘Perfecting the last mile’ series mentions increased focus on visibility as one of the nine trends in last-mile delivery.
-Many retailers, carriers and logistics providers are now working together and looking to technology to gain real-time visibility of the supply chain beyond the last mile - from the time a purchase order is generated to the final delivery to destination.
+The last article of the ‘Perfecting the last mile’ series mentions increased focus on visibility as one of the nine trends in last mile delivery.
+Many retailers, carriers and logistics providers are now working together and looking to technology to gain real time visibility of the supply chain beyond the last mile - from the time a purchase order gets generated to the final delivery to destination.